 Visit Project Site

-Visiting the project site will allow you to get an idea of what living in your potential new neighbourhood might be like.
-Also, you can get an idea of how far away your potential new home would be located from schools, shopping centers, etc.
+Visiting the project site allows you to get an idea of your potential new neighbourhood might be like.
+Also, you can get an idea of how far away your potential new home would be from amenities.

 Visit Model Home

 During your visit to the model home you must remember that these are usually top of the line homes.
 What is meant by this is these homes will likely have features that are not part of the standard home.
 Many of these features will upgrades that come at an additional cost.
 Always be sure to ask which features and amenities come standard and which are upgrades.
-You can ask your agent to get you a list of standard features, a list of common upgrades and the associated costs.
+You can ask your Guelph real estate agents to get you a list of standard features.
+You’ll also get a list of common upgrades and the associated costs.

 It is important to remember that upgrades in your future home are an investment.
-They can help add to home’s resale value when you are ready to sell.
-However, builders turn a large profit off upgrades.
+However, builders turn a large profit off upgrades so they will push them.
 You should try to negotiate the price for any upgrades you wish to add.
 The more upgrades you add, the more leverage you will have when haggling over the price for your home.